Democrat Debate: Bernie Sanders Denies Saying a Woman Cannot Win the Presidency

 — CNN Politics (@CNNPolitics) January 15, 2020

 All but ignoring Sanders’s response, Warren was then asked for her thoughts on the purported incident.
-“I disagreed,” Warren argued, before adding: “Bernie is my friend and I’m not here to fight with Bernie.”
+“I disagreed,” Warren said, before adding: “Bernie is my friend and I’m not here to fight with Bernie.”

 “I think the best way to talk about who can win is by looking at people’s winning record.
 So, can a woman beat Donald Trump?
 Look at the men on this stage,” the Massachusetts Democrat added.
 “Collectively, they have lost ten elections.
 The only people on this stage who have won every single election that they’ve been in are the women, Amy and me.
 And the only person on this stage who has beaten an incumbent Republican any time in the past 30 years is me.”